ros2/ros2_documentation/source/How-To-Guides/Releasing/Releasing-a-Third-Party-Package.rst

 Adding a Package.xml to the master branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that we have informed bloom that there will be patches in the master branch under the {DISTRO} folder (or whatever you told it) we need to put a package.xml there for it to overlay onto the upstream have importing.
+Now that you have informed bloom that there will be patches in the master branch under the {DISTRO} folder (or whatever you told it) you need to put a package.xml there for it to overlay onto the upstream have importing.
 First change to the master branch and create the patches folder you specified above:

 .. code-block:: bash